 Objectspace opened in 2004 after a working group of prominent local makers, art writers and curators identified a significant lack of support for the fields of craft, applied art and design.
 The intention from the outset was to create a gallery environment that demanded excellence in these fields and that simultaneously allowed for experimentation within new and expanded frameworks.

-Under the leadership of incoming Director Kim Paton and the Objectspace board of trustees, this expansion has led to a wider disciplinary focus, and the work of Objectspace now encompasses the fields of design, craft and architecture.
-This has also driven the relocation to the new purpose-built premises on Rose Road in Ponsonby, bringing with it a shift in scale to four exhibition spaces and the provision of a dedicated public programming space and library.
+Under the leadership of Director Kim Paton and the Objectspace board of trustees, this expansion has led to a wider disciplinary focus, and the work of Objectspace now encompasses the fields of design, craft and architecture.
+This has also driven the relocation to the architecturally refurbished premises on Rose Road in Ponsonby, bringing with it a shift in scale to four exhibition spaces and the provision of a dedicated public programming space and library.

-With the new building Objectspace will deliver on a new series of services to the Craft/Object sector.
-These will be effective nation-wide and extend beyond exhibition programming into the areas of research, development, relationship development, international relationship development and the enrichment of critical writing in the field.
+With the new building, Objectspace delivers on a new series of services to the Craft/Object sector.
+These are effective nation-wide and extend beyond exhibition programming into the areas of research, development, relationship development, international relationship development and the enrichment of critical writing in the field.

 At its heart Objectspace has always been an organisation driven by makers, and by the concerns of the disciplines that it serves.
 In this way, Objectspace serves its audiences and communities, by providing an environment where the best practice and thinking in design, craft and architecture can be experienced and engaged with.

-Objectspace is staffed by Director Kim Paton, Programme Manager Naiomi Murgatroyd and Assistant Curator Elle Loui August and is administered by the Objectspace charitable trust.
-2017 trustees are Andrew Barrie, Ben Corban (Chair), Kristin D’Agostino, Tommy Honey, Kim Smith, Kimina Styche, Pauline Ray, Deborah Crowe, Kolokesa Mahina-Tuai and Cathy Veninga.
+Objectspace is staffed by Director Kim Paton, Programme Manager Naiomi Murgatroyd, Partnerships and Communications Manager Sahar Lone and gallery assistants Becky Richards and Haley Parkyn.
+It is administered by the Objectspace charitable trust, 2018 trustees are Andrew Barrie, Ben Corban (Chair), Kristin D’Agostino, Tommy Honey, Kim Smith, Kimina Styche, Pauline Ray, Deborah Crowe, Kolokesa Mahina-Tuai and Cathy Veninga.